Communal areas and flats

 If you have a problem with noise from your neighbours please talk to the person who is causing the noise.
 This is the best way of resolving problems and sometimes your neighbour may not realise their noise is bothering you.

-Sometimes problems can be solved through mediation.
-This is particularly useful where there appears to be a clash of lifestyles or personalities.
+Sometimes mediation can help, particularly where there appears to be a clash of lifestyles or personalities.

 Taking action